sam-mahdi/Peaklist_Assignment_Library/SAVUS/HELP/SAVUS_Manual.md

 ```
 MSYQVLAR...
 ```
 It should be a txt file containing only the sequences (no header).
-I might change the script later to include seq files with headers and other variations later, but current file only accepts single-letter abbreviation with no other artifacts.
+I might change the script later to include seq files with headers and other variations later, but current file only accepts single-letter abbreviation with no other artifacts. **If protein contains any kind of tag, include it in the sequence**
 You can load this by clicking the browse button, navigating to the folder that contains the pred.tab file, and simply clicking on it.

 #############NHSQC File###########